Well here it is….. More of my audacious life….

-So, that being said November 7th 2013, my husband and I separated.
-We are still good friends and I believe we will get back together soon 🙂 That night though we stayed at a hotel with two cats, I had no where to go till the next day, and the next day he went back home to live with his mother.
-I luckily through trusting life found a place to stay at for a few months but that was a HUGE MISTAKE (HUGE MISTAKE) as I will soon tell you.
-I still saw Bryan occasionally, a few weeks later we both got a job at the same company, different shifts but still saw each other ironic huh 🙂 We even went to services together sometimes and he kissed me at one of them, we also still went to the Jewish film festival together at our local temple and one night he was chasing me around… Got to admit I loved it that night.
-Finally, he even also left me this plate thing one night that said I loved you some time around April of 2014
+So, that being said; November 7th 2013, my husband and I separated.
+However, we were still best friends.
+Nonetheless, we spent the day in the park with two cats and spent the night in a hotel.
+The following morning he went to his mother’s apartment and I went to stay with an aquaitance of ours.
+I still saw Bryan occasionally and actually, a few weeks later we both got a job at the same company, different shifts but still saw each other ironic huh 🙂 We even went to services together sometimes and he kissed me at one of them.
+We also still went to the Jewish film festival together at our local temple.
+One night he was chasing me around… Got to admit I loved it that night.
+(I was ignoring him.
+He didnt invite me to go with him but I wanted to see the film, (let’s just say he got a piece of what his life would be without me ) Finally, he even left me this plate picture frame (which he made) at the temple one evening that said I loved you.

-Well,my living situation was horrible, I had gotten really sick (found out I was anemic among other things) and was getting severe headaches (had to quit my job because of it) and my landlady was crazy.
-Literally crazy.
-She was very critical, she was a hoarder with everything in her garage, she even just went in my room one day that I was paying for and just washed all my clothes without my permission and left everything in the backyard on top of my luggage.
-No one touches my clothes NO ONE 🙂 I take pride in what I wear 🙂
+Yet,my living situation was horrible, I had gotten really sick (found out I had Hashmito’s; an autoimmune diesease that attacks the thyroid) and was getting severe headaches (had to quit my job because of it).
+Top of all that, my landlady was insane.
+She was extremely emotionally abusive, she would be what people would call a hoarder, and literally had no personal boundaries .
+She went into my room one afternoon and just washed all my clothes without my permission.
+She then left everything in the backyard on top of my luggage.
+I mean who does that… She was literally out of control…..

-But anyways I still had wanted to move to Santa Rosa and so April 4th of 2014 I had decided to try… That night my landlady had tried to poison me with some voodoo spell, I swear on my life.
-She had given me some food but I had gotten really really sick to my stomach while we were talking.
-I texted Bryan over facebook saying that I needed to see him in the morning before I left.
-He came 🙂 Luckily after I slept my stomach was feeling better so I was able to go.
-We went to eat, then I went to his house because he wanted to show me something,we said our goodbyes and as right as I went back to my car to give my cat some water, he came out in tears (that was the first time I think I ever saw him cry over me and I knew he really loved me )… I left,came back to Fresno after two days.
-Bryan left to go to Eureka to sort out his life a month later.
+But anyways I wanted to move to Santa Rosa (which is 4 hours away from Fresno) and so April 4th of 2014 I had decided to try… The night before, my landlady had tried to poison me.
+She had given me some quinoa.
+Yet, my my stomach was in excruaiting pain from eating it.
+I have never experienced so much pain in my life.
+It was awful.
+So I left the kitchen in hopes I could sleep it off before I left the next day.
+When I got to my bedroom, I texted Bryan over facebook saying that I needed to see him in the morning before I left.
+Luckily, the next morning the pain was gone.
+Bryan came to my room about eight.
+We went to eat, then I went to his house because he wanted to show me his new tallit that he got.
+It was beautiful .
+We then said our goodbyes and as right as I went back to my car to give my cat some water before I took off, he came outside in tears. (that was the first time I think I ever saw him cry over me and I knew he really loved me )… I left,came back to Fresno after two days because my hearing aids broke and I didnt have any more money..
+Was able to stay with friends for a few weeks and then I went back to my psychotic roommate.
+(Huge mistake I know but I didnt have a choice…) Bryan left to go to Eureka a month later.
 I stayed in Fresno for two more months.

-June 1st I had to leave where I was living because i wasn’t working and my landlady was still nuts.
-So, sadly to say I was homeless in Fresno, California.
+June 1st, I had to leave my landlady’s house because i wasn’t working and she was still psycho.
+So, sadly to say, I was homeless in Fresno, California.
 Something I thought would never happen to me.
-I grew up in the suburbs of NYC, went to some of the top schools in the state, but because of my family history, I did not want to go back home.
+I grew up in the suburbs of NYC, went to some of the top schools in NY state, but because of my family history, I did not want to go back home.
+Orginially I considered it but my famiyl changed their mind and I realized it was for the best.
 So I was homeless.
-It was something to this day I don’t think I have truly processed but I learned so much about life from this experience…
+It was something to this day I don’t think I have truly processed, but I learned so much about life from this experience…

 I went to this bootcamp of a shelter.
 It really was a bootcamp, they wanted you out at 6 in the morning and you had to be back by 4 45 or you couldn’t stay there over night.
-They made you wait in line to take attendance every night, we had to show in outside lockers, and we slept in an annex with bunk beds, it was awful, it was just plain awful.
+They made you wait in line to take attendance every night, we had to shower in outside lockers, and we slept in an annex with bunk beds, it was awful, it was just plain awful.
 I did that for about a month.
 One day I even had to jump over a train just so I wouldn’t be late to get in the shelter for that night.
-During the time that I was there I would drive around Fresno and I had gone to a gas station one day to fill up my car and I had found this card he had given me.
+During the time that I was there I would drive around Fresno and I had gone to a gas station one day to fill up my car.
+I was looking in my wallet for some money and I had found this card Bryan had given me for my birthday one year.
 As a result, I decided to try to go back to Santa Rosa just one more time.
-I wanted to see if I could make it work, over a card, I tell you, over a card that made me cry for months, months.
+I wanted to see if I could make it work this time, over a card, I tell you, over a card that made me cry for months, months.
 It said that he loved me and he wanted this life here…

 When I left the shelter, I stayed at a hotel for about 6 weeks.
-An acquaintance that I knew from the shelter ended up joining me at the hotel and we decided to do the nomadic shelter for a week to try to save some money till we got into a another shelter.
-The nomadic shelter was during the winter where I would be at a different church each night.
+An acquaintance that I knew from the shelter ended up joining me at the hotel.
+We decided to do the nomadic shelter for a week to try to save some money till we got into a another shelter.
+This is a program that the local rescue mission had with the local churches during the winter months where up to about 50 homeless people would sleep in different churches around the area.
 They served us dinner and gave us sleeping bags and pillows to use for the night.
-We was woken up at 5 30 in the morning and had to be back there at around 6pm.
+We were woken up at 5 30 in the morning and had to be back at the mission at around 6pm for transportation to the church for that night.
 Showers had to be taken at this local day center for the homeless.

 One thing I liked about this shelter was that they had a transitional housing program.
 I figured that was the best thing for me to do next so I could save some money till I got a room or a place of my own to live.
 After I got that position, I was able to move in to the transitional house.
 I was there for 7 months.
 January 2016th, I got a part time assistant job teacher at my local temple, (job 2) I was also part of a play during my time at the transitional house .I also started playing a dinky old piano in downtown Petaluma just for the sake of it.
 I became a street performer.
 (It’s so cool)…..
 It took me about 3 months to find a room where I wanted to be.
 (Did not know what I wanted to do next in terms of housing) I liked the house I got, My roomates were always very kind to me and even though I was hardly there I felt like things were finally starting to become more stable again.
 It really was a huge transition to where I was the year before.